keboola/docker-bundle/ENVIRONMENT.md

 # Environment

+## Overview

+The application has several methods of integration with Keboola Connection

+ - `/data` folder - table, file and configuration exchange
+ - environment variables
+ - `stdout`, `stderr` and `exit status` of the application script

+### Data Folder

+Data folder is a two way exchange of tables and files and a storage for configuration.
+The data folder is created in `/data` and has this structure

+    /data
+    /data/in
+    /data/in/tables
+    /data/in/files
+    /data/out
+    /data/out/tables
+    /data/out/files

+#### Serialized configuration

+Configuration is stored in `/data/config.yml` or `/data/config.json` depending on the preferred format.
+The configuration file will contain all information passed to the job in the API call.

+#### Tables & Files

+Tables defined in the input mapping (source tables/files for the app) are stored in `/data/in/tables` and `/data/in/files`.
+Results of the application are retrieved from `/data/out/tables` and `/data/out/files`.

 ## Docker image

 Docker image must be able to run as executable, `Dockerfile` must contain `ENTRYPOINT` or `CMD`.